 The Brown & Lechler 'Cap & Gown' Award for Graduating Seniors

 Named for former TNT Board President's Billie Brown and Kevin Lechler, these awards are selected from nominations made by the directors of the participating companies.
 Please download the form to nominate seniors from your company.
 Turn in your form(s) to M. A. Sterling at the conference by Saturday, June 10th.
-LINK TO FORM FOR CAP & GOWN AWARD
+LINK TO FORM FOR CAP & GOWN AWARD coming soon.

 The Gilmore Spirit Awards, named for former TNT Board Member Dennis Gilmore who was instrumental in the creation of the TNT Youth Conference, honor individuals who exemplify the spirit of friendship, cooperation, support and courtesy throughout the conference.